ostamand/ostamand.github.io/_posts/2019-04-01-esp8266-micropython-setup.md

 esptool.py --port /dev/tty.SLAB_USBtoUART erase_flash
 esptool.py --port /dev/tty.SLAB_USBtoUART --baud 460800 write_flash --flash_size=detect 0 bin/esp8266-20190125-v1.10.bin
 ```
-4. Use screen as a terminal emulator.
+4. Use `screen` as a terminal emulator to connect to the board now running MicroPython.
+You should see `>>>` indicating that you are now connected to the REPL.

 ```
 screen /dev/tty.SLAB_USBtoUART 115200